Get alerts of updates about «Workplace advice»

 If it is difficult to keep the recommended distance on public transport to work, the company should consider other measures to prevent employees from travelling by public transport.
 It may be through facilitation for use of another mode of travel, such as bicycle / electric bicycle, or availability of parking spaces.

-The Government has opened for work travel without quarantine duty to and from the green areas in the Nordic region and other countries in the EU/EEA/Schengen area.
+The Government has opened for work travel without quarantine duty to and from the yellow areas in the Nordic region and other countries in the EU/EEA/Schengen area.
 The overview will be updated approximately every 14 days.
 An updated overview of which countries and areas this applies to can be found here:

 The Government's travel advice can be found here:

 Workplaces should prepare for employees to be long-term absent from work with suspected or confirmed illness, or in quarantine for 10 days after close contact with infected people.

 Companies that rely on continuity in the operation of critical functions may consider establishing permanent work teams or groups of employees who are physically in the workplace to prevent all employees with the same function from being exposed to infection.
 Workers can be divided into teams that alternate between working from home and physical presence.

 For updated information about people who may be a higher risk of COVID-19, see

 Employees belonging to groups at higher risk of severe COVID-19 should be assessed individually in relation to facilitated work and must have a medical certificate.